ha7ilm/ha7ilm.github.io/support.md

 <ul>

-<li><strong>GPGPU and FastDDC:</strong> Improving the DDC algorithms and making the first GPGPU accelerated web-based SDR receiver.
+<li><strong>GPGPU and FastDDC:</strong> Improving the DDC algorithms and making the first GPGPU accelerated web-based SDR receiver that is open source.
 I will also document the algorithms for anyone to use them later.
 See <a href="2016/03/13/recent-work.html">my article for more</a>.
 <br /><span style="color: #999;">Donated amount: </span>
 <a href="#to_paypal" class="bitcoinbar" data-address="gpgpu" data-goal="5000" data-formid="paypalform" data-purpose="Support GPGPU development for OpenWebRX"></a>
 <br /><br /></li>